James is a partner in the Firm's market leading International Arbitration Practice, based in London.

-Representing a US manufacturer in an ICC arbitration worth in excess of $350m against an Eastern European state arising out of a contractual dispute relating to the provision of cargo scanning equipment and services at a number of customs points across the country following a change in government.
+Representing a US manufacturer in an arbitration worth in excess of $350m against an Eastern European state arising out of a contractual dispute relating to the provision of cargo scanning equipment and services at a number of customs points across the country following a change in government.
 The arbitration was successfully settled following a re-negotiation of the contractual terms that dealt with the political issues raised by the new government.

 Warranty claim relating to a power station